 What Are the Four Types of Workers’ Compensation Benefits?

-There are four main types of worker’s compensation that you may be entitled to.
+There are four main types of workers’ compensation insurance benefits that you may be entitled to.
 A Chicago workers’ compensation lawyer can help you understand what type of compensation you are likely to receive, depending on your unique situation.
-The four main types of worker’s compensation benefits are medical, lost wage, vocational rehabilitation, and death benefits.
+The primary the four types of worker’s compensation benefits are medical, lost wage, vocational rehabilitation, and death benefits.

 Workers’ Compensation Medical Benefits